HumanSignal/label-studio/docs/source/guide/storage.md

 ## Amazon S3

+Connect your [Amazon S3]((https://aws.amazon.com/s3)) bucket to Label Studio to retrieve labeling tasks or store completed annotations.

+For details about how Label Studio secures access to cloud storage, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).

+### Prerequisites

-To connect your [S3](https://aws.amazon.com/s3) bucket with Label Studio, make sure you have programmatic access enabled.
+You must have programmatic access enabled.
 [See the Amazon Boto3 configuration documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) for more on how to set up access to your S3 bucket.

-For details about how Label Studio secures access to cloud storage, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).

 ### Set up connection in the Label Studio UI
 In the Label Studio UI, do the following to set up Amazon S3 as a data source connection: